rome/tools/CONTRIBUTING.md

 Please use the template provided.

+#### Write documentation

-If you PR requires some update on the website (new features, breaking changes, etc.), a new follow-up PR should be created against the "release" PR.
-If you can't create a new PR, please let the team know, the template should help to give all the information to the team.
+If your PR requires some update on the website (new features, breaking changes, etc.), you should create a new PR once the previous PR is successfully merged.

-The team will prepare a new PR after each new release, just search for "release" among the opened pull requests.
+Go to the issues section and check the pinned issues.
+You will find a _**pinned issue**_ that starts with "Documentation and Focus".
+Inside, you will find the details of:
+- the name of the branch where to point the PR that updates the documentation;
+- the PR that we will merge when the release is ready;

+If you can't create a new PR, please let the team know.
+The template should help to give all the information to the team.

 Here are some other scripts that you might find useful.